crinuleiroz/z64-bank-converter/README.md

 - [x] Add vanilla names for instruments and samples for both games
 - [ ] Add sound effect packing for xml to binary
 - [ ] Prettify CLI output
+- [ ] Add parsing from binary to YAML and from YAML to binary

 ## Required XML Audiobank Structure
 > [!CAUTION]